 11.)
 What other universities did you consider before applying?

-Don’t be afraid to mention other universities you have considered ahead of the one that is interviewing you, as this will not score you low on points, this does not only shows that you have a strong interest in studying abroad but it also shows that you considered certain factors before selecting that particular university and the university will most certainly be happy to hear it, you can read about different universities, their strength, history, and courses on your Study in Budapest Mobile App, you can answer the question this way
+Don’t be afraid to mention other universities you have considered ahead of the one that is interviewing you, as this will not score you low on points, this not only shows that you have a strong interest in studying abroad but also shows that you considered certain factors before selecting that particular university and the university will most certainly be happy to hear it, you can read about different universities, their strength, history, and courses on your Study in Budapest Mobile App, you can answer the question this way

 “I considered ” University X” but after reading through their course descriptions and checking their tuition fees, I compared it with your university and yours presented me with a better price with exactly what I wanted to learn “